Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 \begin{prop} If a CCV $\lambda\mu$-term $M$ is typeable, then $M$ is strongly normalizable. \end{prop}

-\proof .5em If $M$ is typeable, $\lg M\rg[k]$ is typeable by Lem.~\ref{aei16}.
-Then, as is sketched in Appendix, Cor.~\ref{rqh00}, $\lg M\rg[k]$ is strongly normalizable in the lambda calculus with an additional rewriting rule for the dot operator.
-Therefore $M$ is strongly normalizable by Prop.~\ref{lfh56}.
+\begin{proof} If $M$ is typeable, $\lg M\rg[k]$ is typeable by Lem.~\ref{aei16}.
+Then, as sketched in the Appendix, Cor.~\ref{rqh00}, $\lg M\rg[k]$ is strongly normalizable in the lambda calculus with an additional rewriting rule for the dot operator.
+Therefore $M$ is strongly normalizable by Prop.~\ref{lfh56}. \end{proof}